-The lines between the time loop markers define the sequence in which the run methods of the components are called.
-Note that components will execute concurrently as long as this is not prevented by data-dependencies or overlapping petLists.
+Component run sequence elements define the run method of a single component.
+The lines are interpreted sequentially, however, components will execute concurrently as long as this is not prevented by data-dependencies or overlapping petLists.

 Each line specifies the precise run method phase for a single component instance.
 For model, mediator, and driver components the format is this: